 With gluten-free diets becoming more prevalent in recent days, most people laugh it out considering it as just another diet fad that will fade with time.
 However, people need to educate themselves on the topic first before judging the food choices.

 What is gluten?
 It is a protein found in grains such as wheat, barley, rye and spelt.
 Gluten acts like a bonding agent that helps hold the grain together.
 It imparts a stretchy quality to the dough.
 Now, though gluten is a protein, most people have started avoiding it for various reasons.
-Some follow a gluten-free diet to help control symptoms associated with gluten-induced conditions while some go gluten-free because they believe it will help them control health issues such as chronic fatigue, weight gain, headaches and depression .
+Some follow a gluten-free diet to help control symptoms associated with gluten-induced conditions while others find that it causes chronic fatigue, weight gain, headaches and depression .

 What exactly gluten does to your body?

 In some people, gluten can wreak havoc.
 The immune cells of their body identify it as a toxin and start attacking it, which over time can cause inflammation in the body .
 Some of the major side effects of consuming gluten diet include bloating, diarrhea, weight loss, intestinal damage, etc.